redwoodjs/redwoodjs-com-archive/docs/graphql.md

-# GraphQL According to Redwood.
+# GraphQL According to Redwood

 [todo]